Discussion –

 The formative assessment incorporates immediate information through collaboration with students to guide instruction.
 It evaluates the existing student learning process and identifies the problems and holes that negatively influence student learning.

-Formative assessment relies on students to assume responsibility for their learning by implying that the education system has been put in place to help them excel.
+Formative assessment relies on students to assume responsibility for their learning by implying that the education system has been designed to help them excel.

 The contribution from students themselves allows teachers to use formative assessment to offer a tailored learning experience to individual students.
-The coordination ensures that teachers identify the specific areas that hinder the development of students, giving rise to a meaningful learning environment in the classroom.
+The coordination ensures that teachers identify the specific areas that hinder students’ development, giving rise to a meaningful learning environment in the classroom.

 Feedback is a critical element of formative assessments.
-Teachers may share feedback through one-on-one meetings, emails, or in the form of writing.
+Teachers may share feedback in one-on-one meetings, emails, or writing.

 Summative Assessment